BNA Vision is an expansion project being undertaken at the Nashville international airport located in Tennessee, US to expand passenger…

 The KFIA has an 84m-tall control tower comprising the air traffic control level, a mezzanine level for technical and communication equipment and another mezzanine level for amenities.
 It has a total floor area of 7,960m².

-Parking / car rental facilities
+Parking and car rental facilities

 The airport has a three-storey car parking building with space sufficient for 4,500 cars.
 The 176,752m² facility can be directly accessed from the passenger terminal via the main roads.
 Additional parking is available in two open spaces.
 Many car rental companies with separate counters at the terminals also offer round the clock services.